From their formation in 1979, singer Clare Grogan fronted the Scottish punk pop band Altered Images.

 Between 1981-83, the band were behind six Top 40 singles and three Top 30 LPs, and Clare was featured on enough covers of Smash Hits to wallpaper the hallway, but the band’s beginnings were much more rooted in Glasgow’s post punk boom.

 Lifting their name from the back of The Buzzcocks “Promises” single – whose artwork had been done by the London based design company Altered Images.
-Clare along with former school chums Caesar McNulty, Tich Anderson, Tony McDaid and Johnny McElhorne then hit immediate pop-star pay dirt when they sent a demo tape to none other than Siouxsie and the Banshees.
-Instead of just thanking them and dashing off a quick signed photo, the hugely popular Banshees actually invited the unknown Altered Images to open for them on their 1980 Kaleidoscope tour.
-Must have been a good demo.
+Clare along with former school chums Caesar McNulty, Tich Anderson, Tony McDaid and Johnny McElhorne sent their demo tape to none other than Siouxsie and the Banshees.
+Instead of just thanking them, and dashing off a quick signed photo, the hugely popular Banshees actually invited the unknown Altered Images to open for them on their 1980 Kaleidoscope tour.
+Must have been a really good demo.

 Dead pop stars rotting in the studio

 Pretty bodies make the little girls scream

 Dead pop stars hear them on the radio